isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-level-yard/index.md

 This method is ideal for relatively flat lawns with small undulations, divots, or slight surface imperfections where you want to maintain existing turf.

 1. **Mow Your Lawn Low: ** Mow the area as short as possible without scalping the grass.
 This exposes the soil surface and allows the leveling mix to reach the base of the grass blades.
 2. **Prepare the Leveling Mix: ** Create a topdressing mixture.
-A common and effective blend is: * **70% Sand (fine
-- grade, washed sand): ** Provides excellent drainage and stability. * **20% Topsoil: ** Adds some organic matter and nutrients.
+A common and effective blend is: * **70% Sand (fine-grade, washed sand): ** Provides excellent drainage and stability. * **20% Topsoil: ** Adds some organic matter and nutrients.

 * **10% Compost: ** Boosts soil health and microbial activity.